Many terms are common to all types of insurance. To help you understand better, we have a few listed here to help you navigate those waters.

 Admitted Insurer – sometimes referred to as a “licensed insurer.”
-An insurance company that is authorized by the state’s insurance department to transact business.
+An insurance company that is authorized by the state’s insurance department to transact business in that state.

 Cancellation – the termination of the policy during the policy period.
-Cancellation can be initiated by either the insured or the insurer (company) provided the insurer follows the insurance department guidelines and gives proper notice.
+Cancellation can be initiated by either the insured or the insurer (company) provided the insurer follows the insurance department guidelines, state statutes, and gives proper notice.

-Capacity – the amount of business an insurer is able to responsibly write and remain solvent.
+Capacity – the amount of business an insurer is able to responsibly write while remaining financially solvent.

 Captive Insurance Agency – an agency that is formed as a subsidiary of its parent company for the purpose of writing all of the insurance with the parent company.